jitcijk/pryst/README.md

 ## Constants //TODO

-Constants have the same traits as variables, except that they start with `let` and are immutable.
+Constants have the same traits as variables, except that they start with `const` and are immutable.
 Once declared, reassigning a constant will produce a runtime error.
 Even data structures are locked into immutability.
 Elements of an Array or Dictionary can't be added, updated or removed.

 ```
-const string name = "Ben";
+const str name = "Ben";
 name = "John"; // runtime error
 ```

 ### Compile-time Constants //TODO

-In Pryst, we have compile time constants named as const_cpt just works like C++'s constexpr.
+In Pryst, we have compile time constants named as `compile` just works like C++'s constexpr.

 For example,

 ```
-const_cpt float PI = 3.141592;
+compile float PI = 3.141592;
-print(PI.to_string());
+print(PI.toString()); // "3.141592"
 ```

 And, yes, this won't work.

 ```
-const_cpt int ANY_NUM = 13245453;
+compile int ANY_NUM = 13245453;
 ANY_NUM = 1; // Compile Time Error
 ```